Looking for our handouts? Our resources page contains links to all of the handouts we gave out at the Christchurch Maths Craft Day.

 Our final talk of the day was given jointly by Professors Hinke Osinga and Bernd Krauskopf of the University of Auckland.
 Hinke and Bernd spoke about the Lorenz manifold, a fascinating mathematical object which is important for understanding chaotic systems such as the weather.
 Hinke and Bernd worked out how to turn their mathematical calculation of the shape of the Lorenz Manifold into a crochet pattern, which Hinke then crocheted.
 They also commissioned a metal sculpture of the Lorenz Manifold.
 Their engrossing talk covered the maths, the craft, and the art of the Lorenz manifold and led to many discussions afterwards.

 Location and parking

-The Christchurch Maths Craft Day will take place at The Arts Centre in Christchurch.
-The craft activity stations will be located in the Great Hall, a beautiful space opened in 1882 which has been lovingly restored following the local earthquakes.
-The public talks will be held in the Recital Room and the Teece Museum at the Arts Centre.
+The Christchurch Maths Craft Day took place at The Arts Centre in Christchurch.
+The craft activity stations were located in the Great Hall, a beautiful space opened in 1882 which has been lovingly restored following the local earthquakes.
+The public talks were held in the Recital Room and the Teece Museum at the Arts Centre.
 Parking is available at the Art Gallery car park on Gloucester St, the car park opposite the Great Hall (which has entrances on Worcester Blvd and Rolleston Blvd), and various nearby Wilsons car parks, along with some parking on adjacent streets.
 More information and maps are available here.